LastAncientOne/Technology_Investment/README.md

 #### This project involves conducting long-term investment analysis to determine which technology company is a suitable choice for long-term investment.
 The analysis includes examining historical data spanning 10 years, calculating performance measurements, conducting back-testing, forecasting, and utilizing the Capital Asset Pricing Model.
 Various trading strategies are tested with the aim of identifying stocks with the lowest risks and highest returns.

-#### Use income, balance, and cashflow statements and historical price in Excel, Python, and R for Stocks Analysis
+#### Use income, balance, and cashflow statements and historical price in Excel, Python, and R for Stocks Analysis.

 # Prerequistes
 #### Python 3.7